AbdullahValley/SSLCommerz-Payment-Gateway/README.md

 ## Description
 In this example you will find below script and a mysql table creation file.
   1. routes\web.php : Create route for the functions

+  *: Rename Controller files as your needs.
+(Here It's given for TEST & LIVE)

   2. app\Http\Controllers\PublicSslCommerzPaymentController.php: All the functions to do the transaction.
 Read the comments carefully.
   3. app\Http\Controllers\SSLCommerz.php: Helping class, here you will input store information
   4. app\Http\Middleware\VerifyCsrfToken.php : Input Route names to accept call from out side your site